corda/corda/docs/source/upgrading-cordapps.rst

 CorDapp versioning
 ------------------
+..
+UPDATE - This is no longer accurate!
+Needs to talk about the different types of artifacts ( kernel, workflows) each versioned independently

 The Corda platform does not mandate a version number on a per-CorDapp basis.
 Different elements of a CorDapp are allowed to evolve separately.
 Sometimes, however, a change to one element will require changes to other elements.
 For example, changing a shared data structure may require flow changes that are not backwards-compatible.